H Bridge Motor Driver: Complete Engineering Guide to Topologies, ICs, and PCB Layout (2026)

 By changing sigma through PWM, both direction and torque magnitude can be controlled.
 The symmetry in ±σ ensures identical performance in forward and reverse if the electronic circuit is balanced.

 Designing an H-bridge circuit for DC motor control requires balancing electrical performance, cost, reliability, and ease of integration.
-The following process provides a systematic approach for hardware engineers:
+The following steps summarise a proven workflow for designing an H bridge motor driver:

 1. Specify Electrical Requirements